kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 **flexbox** - with use of flexbox we can even heights of our elements

+**Position absolute** - by default it shrink-wraps so it uses as little space as it can or in other words as much as it needs.

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you